hasnil/traffic-analysis/README.md

 ## Second Phase

-See the Interactive_Grid_Map_and_Further_Analysis.ipynb file for results (https://nbviewer.org/github/hasnil/traffic-analysis/blob/main/Second%20Phase/Interactive_Grid_Map_and_Data_Analysis.ipynb).
+See the Interactive_Grid_Map_and_Data_Analysis.ipynb file for results (https://nbviewer.org/github/hasnil/traffic-analysis/blob/main/Second%20Phase/Interactive_Grid_Map_and_Data_Analysis.ipynb).
 An interactive grid map of the City of Calgary is created.
 Each grid area can be clicked to display pertinent statistics.
 A speed limit map is presented.
 Hovering over (major) streets will display information.
 Traffic volume heatmaps and data analysis for the collected traffic information are also included.

 ![Grid Map](Second%20Phase/demonstration_4.png)